bitcart/bitcart-docs/getting-started/createwallet/README.md

 # \(2\) Create a wallet

-## Creating a Wallet in BitcartCC <a id="creating-a-wallet-in-bitcartcc"></a>
+## Setting up a Wallet in BitcartCC <a id="creating-a-wallet-in-bitcartcc"></a>

-Inside BitcartCC, you can create and manage an unlimited number of wallets.
-Each wallet has its own xpub and currency.
+Inside BitcartCC, you can setup and manage an unlimited number of wallets.
+Each wallet has its own xpub (BTC-based blockchains) or a single wallet address (ETH-based blockchains), and currency.
 One wallet holds one currency.

-To create wallets, make sure you're logged in into your account, and go to &gt; **Wallets** by clicking Details button on the card.
-Click on the **create wallet** button and fill in the wallet name, currency\(optional, default btc\) and xpub.

 BitcartCC is a non-custodial software, which means that all the funds received to your store, will end up directly into your connected wallet.

+**You need to have your blockchain wallets created beforehand to specify their details in BitcartCC! (more on this below)**

+### Creating a wallet for Bitcoin-based blockchains (BTC)

 _Note: A_ [_private key_](https://en.bitcoin.it/wiki/Private_key) _\(xprv\) is **never** required for receiving money on-chain to a BitcartCC wallet.
 The software needs a public key \(xpubkey\) which is a watch-only wallet token.
 The xpubkey allows BitcartCC to generate a new address each time a new invoice is generated.
 It enables users to observe the wallet balance and transactions without having to share their private key._